-- 4.23 If the investigators, when conducting the formal review, If in the conduct of the formal review, the Integrity Commissioner discovers that the subject-matter of the formal inquiry is being investigated by police, that a charge has been laid, or is being dealt with in accordance with a procedure established under another Act, the formal review shall be suspended until the police investigation, charge or matter under another Act has been finally disposed of.
-This shall be reported to the rest of the Board of trustees. - 4.26 Once the formal review is complete, the investigators shall provide a confidential draft copy of their report containing the findings of fact to the trustee who is alleged to have breached the Code of Conduct and the trustee who brought the complaint for their written comment to the investigator(s).
+4.23 If the investigators, when conducting the formal review, If in the conduct of the formal review, the Integrity Commissioner discovers that the subject-matter of the formal inquiry is being investigated by police, that a charge has been laid, or is being dealt with in accordance with a procedure established under another Act, the formal review shall be suspended until the police investigation, charge or matter under another Act has been finally disposed of.
+This shall be reported to the rest of the Board of trustees.

+- 4.26 Once the formal review is complete, the investigators shall provide a confidential draft copy of their report containing the findings of fact to the trustee who is alleged to have breached the Code of Conduct and the trustee who brought the complaint for their written comment to the investigator(s).
 The purpose of providing the draft report to the parties is to ensure no errors of fact are contained in it.
-The two trustees shall have up to ten (10) days (or such greater period of time as deemed appropriate by the investigators) from the receipt of the draft report to provide a written response.

-- 4.274.24 The final report of the investigators Integrity Commissioner shall outline the finding of facts, but notand contain a recommendation or opinion as to whether the Code of Conduct has been breached.
+The two trustees shall have up to ten (10) days (or such greater period of time as deemed appropriate by the investigators) from the receipt of the draft report to provide a written response. - 4.274.24 The final report of the investigators Integrity Commissioner shall - a) outline the finding of facts, but not - b) contain make a recommendation or opinion as to whether there has been a breach of the Code of Conduct; and - b)c) make a recommendation regarding a sanction, if required. has been breached.
 This will be determined by the Board of Trustees as a whole. - 4.28 If the Chair and Vice-Chair of the Board when conducting the formal review cannot agree on the final finding of facts, it shall be referred to an outside investigator to complete the formal review.